Best Slot Machines in Reno

 Reno is not really in on the joke.
 Calling itself “the biggest little city in the world” is a nice cover, but over the years, it’s just become such an obvious ruse.
 Telling people you’re a VIP host at a casino in Reno is just not going to carry the same weight as having the same job at a casino on the Vegas Strip.
+In this guide you will get an inside look at the Loosest Slot Machines in Reno.

-The loosest slots in Reno in 2021 (and probably 2022) are pretty much all over the city.
 Reno is known for having the highest average return to player percentages of all slot machine gambling areas.
 Yes, you can find loose slot games off-Strip in Vegas, and all over the Boulder Strip, but pound for pound, the city of Reno is a kind of loose slot paradise.
 That said, there are good and bad choices, even in a city known for loose play.

 I don’t want this post to come across as Reno-bashing.
 I love Reno, and I’ve chosen to gamble there many a time rather than hit one of my favorite Vegas spots.